lit/lit/packages/labs/react/README.md

 />
 ```

-NOTE: This type cast is not associated to any actual component property.
+NOTE: This type casting is not associated to any component property.
 Be
 careful to use the corresponding type dispatched from the webcomponent.
-Incorrect type casts might result in events without expected properties.
+Incorrect type casts might result in events with missing properties.

 ## `useController`